Skip to main content

 To run a single node, simply use the kwild binary with the --autogen flag.
 This will automatically generate a genesis file, private key, and more in the ~/.kwild directory.

-kwild --autogen
+kwild start --autogen --db-owner <YOUR_ETHEREUM_ADDRESS>

 note

 The --autogen flag generates a random chain ID, which is the network's identity, as well as a new initial validator private key.
 The node will be the one initial validator.
 As such, this mode is primarily useful for a quick deployment for evaluation and testing; production networks will define their own chain ID and initial validator set.
+See the Production Guide page for more information.

 Cleanup